NicolasSerranoGarcia/NicolasSerranoGarcia/README.md

 - I'm specially keen on C++ and all it's ecosystem, though I'm really curious about tech, so you might see me building other stuff

-- Besides from tech, I enjoy skiing, swimming, playing the drums, camping and music
+- Besides from tech, I enjoy skiing, swimming, playing the drums, camping and music.
+If you are into any of these, I'd love to talk!